Ja1993en/README-Generator/README.md

 -[contribution](#contribution)
 -[licenses](#licenses)
 -[test](#test)
--[Questions(#questions)
+-[questions(#questions)

 ##Installation

 inquirer

 ##Usage

 video of terminal input get clone.
-Cd into new dir. nom inquirer.
+Cd into new dir. npm i inquirer.
 Enter node index.js

 ##Contributing

-If you want to contibute to this project you can send a email
+If you would like to contribute to this project you can send a email

 ##Tests

 none

 ##License

 Licensed under MIT License

 ##Questions

 Jalen Mcneal

-Any futher questions you can emailme at mcneal.jalen@yahoo.com You can visit my GitHub respositories atJa1993en
+Any futher questions you can emailme at mcneal.jalen@yahoo.com

-<! -- GutHub's Markdown reference links -->
+You can visit my GitHub respositories atJa1993en